github/docs/content/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization.md

 ## Enabling or disabling a feature automatically when new repositories are added

 1. Go to the security and analysis settings for your organization.
 For more information, see "[Displaying the security and analysis settings](#displaying-the-security-and-analysis-settings)."
-1. Under "Code security and analysis", locate the feature, enable or disable the feature by default for new repositories in your organization.
+1. Under "Code security", locate the feature, enable or disable the feature by default for new repositories in your organization.

 {% endif %}